acarb95/DistributedWebHarvester/README.md

 Possible run times with 1 second sleep:
 	It really depends on if biology, chem, bmb, and physics are accessible.
 If not, it runs in a matter of minutes.
 If they are, they themselves can take hours to run all the way through.

-Hopefully when you test this it won't, a) run for 3+ hours (it's done this...), b) have end of file connection error, or c) have connection timeout errors.

-In the case of possibility (a), grab a good book or another class's homework assignment and settle in. :)

-Thanks!